If you're looking to take control of your financial future and finally get serious about saving money, activate these ten tips to start saving.

 10. Think about retirement now.

-Like right now.
+Like, right now.
 Compounding interest is your friend.
 Unfamiliar with the term?
-It’s when you earn interest on your interest.
-As in the money you earn earns more money.
-The sooner you start making contributions to a 401k or retirement plan, the more money that money can earn.
+It's when you earn interest on your interest.
+Interest rate 101: the money you earn earns more money.
+The sooner you start making contributions to a 401k or an individual retirement account (IRA), the more money that retirement plan can earn.

 Five to ten extra years of compounding interest can make a HUGE difference in how much retirement savings you have when you reach retirement age.
 Huge, as in hundreds of thousands of dollars, depending on how much you contribute each month.

-If you have a 401k through your employer, make sure you’re contributing to that plan — especially if your employer offers to match funds.
-That’s almost as good as getting an actual raise.
-Money you save in a retirement account also has distinct tax advantages to help you save more money overall for the future.
+If you have a 401k through your employer, make sure you're contributing to that plan, especially if your employer offers to match funds.
+That's almost as good as getting an actual raise — oh wait, that's actually part of your employer compensation package.
+That's money you should absolutely snag.

 How much should you have in savings?

-If those numbers sound ambitious, don’t let the anxiety set in.
-You’re not alone.
-In fact, nearly one quarter of all Americans have no money set aside from retirement yet at all.
-Falling behind doesn’t mean you should give up on retirement.
-It means it’s time you get started.
+If those numbers sound ambitious, don't let the anxiety set in.
+You're definitely not alone.
+In fact, according to a 2019 study by the Federal Reserve, nearly 25% of all Americans have no money set aside for retirement at all.
+Falling behind doesn't mean you should give up on retirement.
+It means it's high time you get started.

 What's the right emergency fund amount?